hadarge/yoshi/docs/faq/DEBUG_YOUR_TESTS.md

 This guide will help you get started debugging your tests.

 ## Enable Inspector
-When started with the `--debug` switch, Yoshi will allow to attach NodeJS debugger to the relevant child process, by default at host and port 127.0.0.1:9229.
+When started with the `--debug` switch, Yoshi will allow to attach NodeJS debugger to the relevant child process with the default host and port.
-The port number can change by using `--debug=XXXX`
+You can configure the default port by: `--debug=XXXX`

 ## [Inspector Clients](https://nodejs.org/en/docs/guides/debugging-getting-started/#inspector-clients)